cstabnick/sqlalchemy-python-docker/README.md

 `sh run.sh`
 this rebuilds the docker container containing the python script in app/ and prints out an example record

-this will create one volume and two container review these with
+this will create one volume and two containers

+review these with

 `docker container ls`